lanl-ansi/InfrastructureModels.jl/docs/src/developer.md

 and three optional parameters,
 * `name`: a human readable name for the component
 * `source_id`: a string representation of a unique id from a source dataset
-* `dispatchable`: a boolean value indicating the component can be controlled or not.
-The default value is component dependent and some component types may ignore this parameter.

 A typical component collection has a form along these lines,